Arizona Cardinals vs. Detroit Lions NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

+- Detroit has combined with its opponents to score more than 47.5 points in five of 13 games this season.

+- Sunday's total is 2.9 points higher than the combined 44.6 PPG average of the two teams.

-- The combined points per game average of the two teams, 45, is 2.5 points fewer than Sunday's over/under.
+- The 46.7 combined points per game that these two squads have allowed this season are 0.8 fewer than the 47.5 over/under in this contest.

-- This contest's total is 1.6 points above the 45.9 these two squads combine to allow per game this season.

-- Cardinals games this season feature an average total of 48.2 points, a number 0.7 points higher than Sunday's over/under.
+- The average total in Cardinals games this season is 48.4, 0.9 points more than Sunday's over/under of 47.5.

 - The 47.5 total in this game is 1.7 points higher than the 45.8 average total in Lions games this season.